aleguy02/GDocify/README.md

    const FOLDER_NAME = "YourFolderName";
    ```

    **Note**: Google Drive doesn't enforce unique folder names.
 If multiple folders share the same name, the script retrieves the folder ID of the most recently modified folder by the user.

----
+I plan to implement paths to select folders in future updates.

 ### Step 2: Set Up NOTES folder

 1. Open your `NOTES` folder.
 Delete `Oh, the Places You'll Go!.txt`.
 2. Move or paste all the .txt files you want to upload into the `NOTES` folder

----

 ### Step 3: Run the Project